Before you start PrEP

-PrEP should not be used if you are HIV positive.
+PrEP should not be used if you have HIV.

 You may not need PrEP if you are: